pawankallem/devTinder_backend/assignment_19_02_25.md

  - Create a Repository
  - Initialise the Repository
- - Learn about ( node_modules, package.json, package-lock.json )
  - Install express
  - create a server
  - listen to port 5005
+ - Install nodemon and update the script inside package.json
  - write request handlers for [ "/", "/test", "/hello" ]

- - Install nodemon and update the script inside package.json
+ - Learn about ( node_modules, package.json, package-lock.json )
  - What are dependencies ['Ans':]
  - what is the use of ['-g'] in npm install
  - Difference between caret and tilde ['(^)vs(~)']
+ - why there is ['.bin'] file in node_modules
+ - purpose of ['.gitignore'] file